Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 A few tips and notes before we begin:

-Please note that I am just a guest, like you, and I have no control over any decision made at Disneyland.
+Also, please keep in mind that I am just a guest, like you, and I have no control over any decision made at Disneyland.
 If you would like to express how you feel about the (lack of) vegan options, please send Disneyland an email or comment on one of their official social media accounts.

 If you would like to eat at a Table Service restaurant, you should try to make a reservation on the Disneyland app or website.
 You can make table service reservations up to 60 days in advance, and for some restaurants, they will get booked within minutes of becoming available.
 I suggest setting your alarm for 6am on your 60-days ahead day, and going on the website and trying to book.
 If there aren’t any times available, keep checking back in case there are cancellations, and in case they add more capacity.
-On the day you are in the park, however, if it’s not too busy, you can often get lucky as a walk-up.
-Look on the map on the app and find the restaurant, and see if it has the option to “Join Walk-Up List,” and then you can just join there.
-You can also go ask at the host stand.
-I almost always do walk-ups and I’m almost always successful, but if it’s really busy, then sometimes you have to just go for quick service instead.

 Table of Contents: